 The Society has established a reserve fund policy to ensure the stability of the Society for ongoing operations, to provide a source of internal funds for organizational priorities such as program opportunity and capacity building and to satisfy requirements of governmental funding agencies.
 The target quantum for the reserve fund is established as a minimum of 10% of the annual operating budget, which shall be reviewed and approved on an annual basis by the Board of Directors.
-During the fiscal 2021 year, the Board of Directors internally restricted net assets of \$262,397 (2020 - \$nil).
+During the fiscal 2022 year, the Board of Directors internally restricted net assets of \$1,583 (2021 - \$262,397).